Suite 3, Ground Floor, The Gateway,

 Some common Neck pains experienced are;

 Whiplash is a term used to describe injuries of the neck that are a result of an acceleration – deceleration incident, such as a car accident where a car is rear-ended.
-The neck is hyper extended and flexed at high velocities causing stretching of the muscles and ligaments that provide stability and control for the neck.
+In such cases, The neck is hyper extended and flexed at high velocities causing stretching of the muscles and ligaments that provide stability and control for the neck.

 Symptoms of whiplash include neck pain, headaches, muscle spasm, arm pain, pins and needles or numbness.

-A more gradual increase in neck pain that causes movement restriction may be more related to a cervical disc issue.
+On the other hand, in neck pain that causes movement restriction may be more related to a cervical disc issue.
 Symptoms for pain related to cervical discs may be lower in the neck/upper back region, dull and radiating and restriction of movement is due to pain, not mechanical blocking.

 Principal Physiotherapist - APAM